What Is the Best Social Media Platform for Startups in 2026?

 In 2025, the average LinkedIn engagement rate by impressions is 5.00%, reflecting a 30% increase from the previous year.
 This steady growth shows that audiences are more active and responsive on the platform than ever before.

+96% of B2B content marketers use LinkedIn as their primary organic social channel — more than any other platform.
 The problem?
 Most founders post boring industry insights that nobody cares about.

-What Actually Works on LinkedIn
+What Content Strategy Actually Works on LinkedIn?

 My breakthrough came when I stopped talking about my product and started sharing vulnerable stories about my founder journey.
 My post about getting rejected from Y Combinator got 6,614 likes and filled my inbox with demo requests.